Michel Barsoum

-Michel W. Barsoum (born January 1, 1955, in Cairo, Egypt) is a materials scientist and Distinguished Professor at Drexel University in the Department of Materials Science and Engineering.
-He is best known for discovering and characterizing a class of layered ternary carbides and nitrides known as MAX phases, and for pioneering research that led to the development of MXenes, a family of two-dimensional materials derived from MAX phases.
+Michel W. Barsoum (born January 1, 1955, in Cairo, Egypt) is an Egyptian-American materials scientist and Distinguished Professor at Drexel University in the Department of Materials Science and Engineering.
+He is known for his work with MAX phases, and for research that led to the development of MXenes, a family of two-dimensional materials derived from MAX phases.

-In 2016, Barsoum identified a new deformation mechanism in layered solids labelled a ripplocation.
-In 2022, he reported on a hugely scalable, inexpensive process to synthesize titania-based nanofilaments that are approximately 5×7 Å² in cross-section, which have shown promise in multiple applications.

-Barsoum's work has had broad impact in materials science, influencing research in ceramics, nanomaterials, and deformation mechanisms in layered solids.

 Education

 Barsoum was born on January 1, 1955, in Cairo, Egypt.
-He earned his Bachelor of Science in Materials Engineering from the American University in Cairo in 1977, graduating with highest honors.
+He earned his Bachelor of Science in Materials Engineering from the American University in Cairo in 1977.
 He received a Master of Science in Ceramics Engineering from the University of Missouri–Rolla in 1980.
 Barsoum completed his PhD in Ceramics at the Massachusetts Institute of Technology in 1985.

 Academic career

 Barsoum joined Drexel University in 1985 as an assistant professor in the Department of Materials Engineering (now Materials Science and Engineering).
 He was promoted to associate professor in 1991, full professor in 1997, and distinguished professor in 1999.
 He served as A.W.
 Grosvenor Professor from 2009 to 2013.

 Barsoum has held visiting positions at the Max Planck Institute for Solid State Research (1993–1994 and 2000–2001), Los Alamos National Laboratory (Wheatley Scholar, 2008–2009), University of Poitiers (2003 and 2012), CEA Saclay (2006), Ningbo Institute of Materials Technology and Engineering (2013–2014), Imperial College London (Leverhulme Trust Visiting Professor, 2015), Institut Polytechnique de Grenoble (2016), and Linköping University (ongoing since 2008).
-He has supervised over 40 PhD students, seven of whom are in academia.

 Research

-MAX Phases

-In the mid-1990s, Barsoum and El-Raghy pioneered the MAX phases, ternary compounds with the formula Mn+1AXn (where M is a transition metal, A is an A-group element, and X is carbon or nitrogen) that exhibit metallic conductivity and ceramic hardness.
-His group synthesized and characterized many MAX phases, including Ti₃SiC₂, establishing them as thermodynamically stable nanolaminates.
+In the mid-1990s, Barsoum and El-Raghy worked on the MAX phases, ternary compounds with the formula M_{n+1}AX_{n} (where M is a transition metal, A is an A-group element, and X is carbon or nitrogen) that exhibit metallic conductivity and ceramic hardness.
+His group synthesized and characterized many MAX phases, including Ti3SiC2, establishing them as thermodynamically stable nanolaminates.
 These materials are used in high-temperature refractories, protective coatings, and nuclear reactor components due to their machinability, thermal shock resistance, and irradiation tolerance.

-MXenes

-In 2011, Barsoum (with M. Naguib and Y. Gogtsi, both at Drexel) co-discovered MXenes, two-dimensional derivatives of MAX phases obtained by etching the A-layer.
-MXenes, known for high conductivity, hydrophilicity, and tunable surface chemistry, have enabled breakthroughs in energy storage (e.g., volumetric capacitances up to 1500 F/cm³), water purification, sensors, and flexible electronics.
+In 2011, Barsoum with M. Naguib and Y. Gogtsi, co-discovered MXenes, two-dimensional derivatives of MAX phases obtained by removing the A-layer.